Abbreviations : Report Help

 Virions are stable at acid pH.
 Buoyant density in CsCl is 1.33 g cm-3.
 Empty capsids are often observed in virus preparations.

-The deduced polyprotein varys from 2,199–2,236 aa.
+The deduced polyprotein varies from 2,199–2,236 aa.
 The function of the leader polypeptide is unknown.
-2A is a short foot-and-mouth disease virus-like polypeptide with NPG↓P motif.
+2A is a short polypeptide with an NPG↓P motif.

 Porcine teschoviruses are divided into 13 types (PTV-1 to -13) which are distinct in cross-neutralization tests (where tested).